alexnarvais/docs/EMQX/emqx_servers.md

     **https://PROXMOX-Server-IP-Address:8006/**
 2. If a base ubuntu template (**base-ubuntu-template**) is available, then see the [EMQX Server Node Setup ](#emqx-server-node-setup) section, if not continue in **this section** to **step 3**.
-3. If no base Ubuntu template is available, then see the **base-ubuntu build sheet** document.
+3. If no base Ubuntu template is available, then see the **base-ubuntu** build sheet.
 4. Create the EMQX HAProxy servers using the **emqx_haproxy** document.

 ## EMQX Server Node Setup